dmichael1227/ROSPerch/README.md

 # ROSPerch
 Greetings human!
-Please refer to the README.pdf document found [here](https://github.com/amichael1227/ROSPerch/blob/master/README.pdf) for any specific questions that may not be answered in this README.md document.
-If you need help, feel free to [create an issue](https://github.com/amichael1227/ROSPerch/issues) and we'll be happy to help!
+Please refer to the README.pdf document found [here](https://github.com/dmichael1227/ROSPerch/blob/master/README.pdf) for any specific questions that may not be answered in this README.md document.
+If you need help, feel free to [create an issue](https://github.com/dmichael1227/ROSPerch/issues) and we'll be happy to help!

 Thank you!

-John & Andrew
+John & Drew

 **NOTE:** *This ROS Package is currently a work in progress and updates will be coming out as available.*